code-builders/curriculum/rails/params.md

 end
 ```

-The user would be given the attribute which specifies administrative previleges.
+The user would be given the attribute which specifies administrative privileges.
 Remember, params is parsed from a HTTP request, an HTTP request is submitted simply through an HTML form.
 A malicious user could easily edit the HTML to include the `user[admin]` element.